16th Infantry Regiment (United States): World War II

 The evening of D-Day plus 1 found all of the units of the regiment ashore, many of them well inland by that time, but some were combat ineffective due to casualties.
 A few weeks later, at an awards ceremony on 2 July 1944, Generals Eisenhower, Bradley, and Gerow came to praise the troops of the regiment for their heroic efforts and to present the Distinguished Service Cross to a number of the regiment's officers and men.
-At the ceremony, Eisenhower told the members of the regiment: After D-Day, the 16th Infantry became the division reserve, and after a brief rest, continued moving inland.
-In late July, the regiment was still in division reserve when it was ordered to be prepared to assist in a breakout through the German line near St. Lo.
+After D-Day, the 16th Infantry became the division reserve, and after a brief rest, continued moving inland.
+In late July, the regiment was still in division reserve when it was ordered to be prepared to assist in a breakout through the German line near Saint-Lô.
 After the saturation bombing of the Panzer Lehr Division on 25 July, the Big Red One closely followed the 9th Infantry Division in the breakout attempt.

-Two days later the 16th Infantry was launched on an attack through a break in the lines near Marigny and drove on the city of Coutance where it established battle positions on 29 July.
+Two days later the 16th Infantry was launched on an attack through a break in the lines near Marigny and drove on the city of Coutances where it established battle positions on 29 July.
 By this time, the Germans were in headlong retreat and attempting to establish a new line well to the east.
 Their efforts would fail and the German Seventh Army would be largely destroyed as it attempted to escape via the Falaise Gap.
 Meanwhile, in an effort to keep up with the retreating Germans, the men of the 16th Infantry piled on trucks, tanks, and anything else they could find to move eastward as quickly as possible.
 After motoring south past Paris, the regiment caught up with the enemy again near Mons, Belgium, where it helped the 1st Infantry Division destroyed six German divisions in August and early September.
 From Mons, the regiment pushed on with the Big Red One toward Aachen, Germany, just across the German frontier.